robotology/yarp/example/portmonitor/simple_dll/README.txt

 -- Open another terminal (lets call this the sender terminal) and type
    $ yarp write /write

--- in the directory where you you built the dll (lets call this the receiver terminal), type
+-- In the directory where you you built the dll (lets call this the receiver terminal), type
    $ yarp read /read

 -- In another terminal connect the port as follow:
-   $ yarp connect /write /read tcp+recv.portmonitor+type.dll+file.simple
+   $ yarp connect /write /read tcp+recv.portmonitor+type.dll+file.simple_monitor

 Now if you write something  in the 'sender' terminal, you will see the text "Modified in DLL" will be added to the original message.
 For example: